Post last updated: May 2019

 According to EY, the biggest driver of construction industry growth in North America are the positive trends in housing.
 This is reflected in the current trajectory in spend and employment within the U.S. construction industry.
-Get original research on digital transformation in your industry and beyond – refreshed with the latest 2019 data.

 (Slowly) growing construction spending and employment

 Construction Dive’s construction industry data and statistics, updated monthly, show that construction employment rates are rising, but at a slower rate than spending.
 According to Construction Dive, the labor shortage has proven a major challenge for construction firms; the industry’s struggle to recruit qualified workers is a growing cause for concern.
 Employment levels are still below levels from 10 years ago.

 So it’s not good news across the board.